NurEser/cmpe591/README.md

 A convolutional network that extracts spatial features from the image using 4 strided conv layers before fusing with the action and predicting `[X, Y]`.
 Significantly better at understanding spatial structure than the MLP.

 ### Deliverable 3 — Image Reconstructor (`reconstructor.py`)
-An encoder-decoder (autoencoder-style) network that predicts the **full final image** rather than just coordinates.
-The encoder compresses the image to an 8×8 feature map, fuses with the action, and the decoder reconstructs the expected future scene pixel by pixel.
+ UNet-style encoder-decoder with skip connections that predicts the **full final image** rather than just coordinates.
+The encoder compresses the image through 4 strided conv layers, the action is injected at the bottleneck via a small MLP and added directly to the feature map, and the decoder reconstructs the expected future scene using skip connections from each encoder stage.
+Trained with a red-object-focused weighted L1 loss and a learning rate scheduler.

 ---